-1. The first tip for what to wear during labor is a black or dark bra/bralette.
+1. The first tip for what to wear for birth photography is a black or dark bra/bralette.

 There are a couple of reasons to wear a dark bra.
 One is that if you want more modest photos, and no nipples/nudity showing, wearing a bra helps.
 You want a dark bra, because if it gets wet as you are laboring in the shower or birthing tub, the wet spots are less visible with a darker bra.
 Bonus tip: Wear a nursing bra or a bra that unhooks in the back.
 If you have a sports bra, it may be difficult to get it off for nursing later on, especially if you need to pull it over your head for to remove it.